BenFash/RateTheWork/TESTING.md

 | --- | --- | --- | --- |
 | static | style.css | ![screenshot](documentation/validation/w3c-css.png) | |

-### JavaScript

-I did not end up using JavaScript however I have left in the project if needed for future features.

 ### Python

 I have used the recommended [PEP8 CI Python Linter](https://pep8ci.herokuapp.com) to validate all of my Python files.